Plate wort chiller

 Economics of operation and quality of wort

 The choice of exchanger affects the economy and the quality of the beer produced.
-The wort can be chilled by a small exchanger with a small number of plates, but a large amount of ice water will be needed.
+The wort can be chilled by a small exchanger, but a large amount of ice water will be needed.
 In the long run, it is more economical to purchase a more efficient exchanger and thus have less ice water consumption.